varunmiranda/Pseudo-Random-Bit-Sequence-Generator/README.md

 # Pseudo-Random-Bit-Sequence-Generator
-A Project to Implement an 8-bit PRBS using Verilog HDL.
+The PDF attached consists of our results in Verilog HDL and a Hardware Implemention of the same.
 Collaborated with Adithya Bharadwaj and Gowtham P.